Skip to main content

 Finally leaving porn

-In the weeks following, I had managed to shut out everything and completely blocked that part of my life out of my mind.
+In the weeks following, I managed to shut out everything and completely forget that part of my life.

 I acted like it never happened and thought if I kept that mindset, it would all just disappear and wouldn’t exist.